avi202020/Rolling-update-of-webapp-on-kubernetes-using-jenkins-dynamic-cluster/README.md

     CMD ["/usr/sbin/httpd","-DFOREGROUND"] && /bin/bash

-### Create Jenkins jobs for the continuous deployment of web app on Kubernetes using rolling update stategy of Kubernetes
+### Create Jenkins jobs for the continuous deployment of web app on Kubernetes using rolling update strategy of Kubernetes
 #### Job1: Pull the code from Github repository when developer push the code and do the following
 * Create a container image of apache web server and copy the web pages from current workspace
 * Push the image into the Docker hub